Why Are Sea Turtles Endangered? What Can We Do To Help?

 Contribute to Sea Turtle Protection

 Contributing to sea turtle conservation is one of the best ways to help if you want to protect sea turtles from the many threats they face.
-At Wildlife Collections, we partner with the Sea Turtle Conservancy to help them raise money.
+At Fahlo, we partner with the Sea Turtle Conservancy to help them raise money.

 We sell our Journey Bracelets as a part of our partnership with the STC.
 With each sale, a portion of the proceeds go to the STC to help them in their mission to study and protect endangered sea turtles.
 Along with the bracelet, you also get a sea turtle you can track.
 The tracking is done in cooperation with the STC and we use their sea turtle tracking data.